 - Complete and submit an online Adoption Application giving us as much information as possible.

-- Telephone interview followed by a home visit or Skype call so we can see your home, your other animals, and get any questions cleared up.
+- Complete a telephone interview followed by a home visit or Skype call so we can see your home, your other animals, and get any questions cleared up.
 Sometimes we do this Skype call so you can see the dog you want to adopt in action and meet its rescuer.
 In many cases we can combine the interview, home visit/Skype call into one session.

 - You agree to the Adoption Agreement and send that back to us.

 - You get your dog and begin a wonderful adventure together!